-- A. A Bariatric Medicine, Medical Weight Loss, or Weight Management-Clinic-Practice is defined as a public or privately owned facility for which 30% or more of the patients are provided a comprehensive weight management treatment programabove in Rule 1.2.
+- F. A Bariatric Medicine,/ Medical Weight Loss, or Weight Management Clinic Practice is defined as a public or privately owned facility for which 30% or more of the patients are provided a comprehensive weight management treatment programabove.
 Advertised medical weight loss must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, and long-term maintenance programs.
-5. Advertised medical weight loss may include ordering, administering, dispensing and/or prescribing medication with FDA-approved medications as indicated-indications for weight loss-on a monthly basis as part of the patient's treatment plan. - B. No bariatric medicine, medical weight loss, or weight management elinie practice shall operate in Mississippi unless the owner or operator of the facility is a Mississippi licensed physician.
-This licensee must meet all requirements below at all times while the facility is in operation. - B.C.
-The physician owner/operator of the bariatric medicine, medical weight loss, weight management eliniepractice shallmust register with the MSBML using a form prescribed by the board.
+Advertised medical weight loss may include ordering, administering, dispensing and/or prescribing medication with FDA-approved medications as indicated indications for weight loss on a monthly basis as part of the patient's treatment plan. - A. No bariatric medicine, medical weight loss, or weight management eliniepractice shall operate in Mississippi unless the owner or operator of the facility is a Mississippi licensed physician.
+This licensee must meet all requirements below at all times while the facility is in operation.
+For the purposes of this rule, physicians who collaborate with mid-level providers will be considered an operator of the practice in the context of that collaborative arrangement. - B. The physician owner/operator of the bariatric medicine, medical weight loss, weight management eliniepractice shallmust register with the MSBML using a form prescribed by the board.
 The form to register is attached hereto (Appendix F).
 Certificates of registration once issued are not transferable nor assignable.
-Only the primary physician and/or elinie are required to register with the Board.
+Only the primary physician and/or elinie are is required to register with the Board.
 All physicians licensees associated with the eliniepractice, whether in the capacity as the owner or as a practitioner, should must be listed on the application and must also be required to meet all regulations governing the treatment of obesity/medical weight loss.
-All physicians who are added or removed from the clinic to the registration once a certificate is issued must be reported to the MSBML for approval prior to beginning practice.
+All Physicians who are added or removed from the elinie to the registration once a certificate is issued must be reported to the MSBML for approval prior to beginning practice.
 Physicians who are removed from the registration must be reported to the board within 30 days of removal.
-Each elinie practice location requires a separate registration certificate. - C.D.
-A bariatric medicine, /\medical weight loss, or weight management elinie practice may not operate in the state of Mississippi without obtaining a registration certificate from the Mississippi State Board of Medical Licensure. - D.E.
-Certificates are valid for one year and must be renewed annually along with practitioner's license to practice medicine in the state of Mississippi.
+Each elinie practice location requires a separate registration certificate.

+- C. A bariatric medicine, medical weight loss, or weight management eliniepractice may not operate in the state of Mississippi without obtaining a registration certificate from the Mississippi State Board of Medical Licensure. - D. Certificates are valid for one year and must be renewed annually along with practitioner's license to practice medicine in the state of Mississippi.
 There is a 30-day grace period for renewal after which the owner/operator must reapply for an original certificate.
 The clinic may not continue to operate while the certificate is expired. - E. If a physician's practice is 30% or greater in bariatric medicine, advertising medical weight lossa Bariatric Medicine/Medical Weight Loss Clinic as defined above, or the physician collaborates, manages, oversee, or employs any licensed professional providing overseeing/collaborating with a nurse practitioner or physician assistant to provide comprehensive treatment of obesity, the physician must have expertise in the field of bariatric medicine with no less thanas demonstrated by: - 1.
-100 AMA or AOA Category 1 CME hours in the core content of bariatric medicine prior to practicing in the specialized field of bariatric medicine/medical weight loss.
+100 AMA or AOA Category 1 CME hours in the core-content of bariatric medicine prior to practicing in the specialized field of bariatric medicine/medical weight loss.
 For any physician who is currently practicing 30% or greater in bariatric medicine or advertising medical weight loss, the physician has 24 months from effective date of this regulation to comply with the initial CME requirement or be board certified in bariatric medicine in order to continue practicing bariatric medicine/medical weight loss in the state of Mississippi.
 All Category 1 CME in core-content of bariatric medicine should be obtained within a 24 month period.